zer0cache/matic-docs/docs/maintain/delegate/delegator-faq.md

 Check for the following:

-- If you’re using Brave, please turn off the option for “Use Crypto Wallets” in the settings panel.
+- If you’re using Brave, please turn off the option for **Use Crypto Wallets** in the settings panel.
 - Check if you are logged into Metamask
 - Check if you are logged into Metamask with Trezor/Ledger.
 You need to additionally turn on permission to call contracts on your Ledger device, if not enabled already.
 - Check your system timestamp.
 If the system time is not correct, you will need to correct it.

 ### How do I send funds from Binance or other exchanges to Polygon wallet?

 Technically, the Polygon Wallet Suite/Staking interface is just a web application.
-Currently it supports the following wallets - Metamask.
-WalletConnect and WalletLink
+Currently it supports the following wallets - Metamask, WalletConnect, and WalletLink.

-So first you must withdraw your funds from Binance or any other exchange to your Ethereum address on Metamask.
+First, you must withdraw your funds from Binance or any other exchange to your Ethereum address on Metamask.
 If you don't know how to use Metamask, google it a bit.
 There are plenty of videos and blogs to get started with it.

-### When will be possible to become a validator and how many tokens do I need to have?
+### When can I become a validator and how many tokens do I for that?

 A user can earn a validator spot only by if the below conditions come into play:
-1. When a validator decides to unstake from the network or
+1. When a validator decides to unstake from the network, or
 2. Wait for the auction mechanism and replace the inactive validator.

 The minimum stake depends on the auction process where one user outbids another.